rust-lang/rustc-dev-guide/src/part-5-intro.md

 > NOTE: This part of a compiler is often called the _backend_.
 The term is a bit
 > overloaded because in the compiler source, it usually refers to the "codegen
-> backend" (i.e. LLVM or Cranelift).
+> backend" (i.e. LLVM, Cranelift, or GCC).
 Usually, when you see the word "backend"
 > in this part, we are referring to the "codegen backend".

 So what do we need to do?